 By Barry Rudolph • March 6, 2009 Barry and the X-Tempo Pok.
 (Check out some of his other favorite tools in this gallery.)
 I go for any “crutch” that gets me out of a work rut.
 You know – where you find yourself doing the same things over and over for each gig.
 Even though I rely on certain gear and plug-ins to get “my sound,” it’s a good idea to try and take a fresh approach for each project.
 For me, using new gear, software or a new accessory are good ways to enliven my spirit.
 And if the accessory also saves time and energy, then it becomes a “must have.”
 Ever since I got one of the first prototypes about a year ago, one accessory that saves time, energy and makes work more fun is Pok.
 Pok, from X-Tempo, is a wireless footswitch controller that transmits pre-programmed DAW keyboard shortcuts over a radio channel back to your computer.
 Hands-free control over a DAW is an immediate winner for any musician or vocalist who wants to work alone or not rely on (or pay) someone else to operate the rig while he/she records.
 Pok can also work for a DJ or live sound mixer when two hands are not enough.
 When mixing in Pro Tools, my sitting posture is better because in order to have my left hand on the QWERTY keyboard, right hand on my Turbo TrackBall and my right foot in reach of Pok, I have to sit upright and straight ahead in my Miller Aeron chair.
 Pok has two parts.
 The main footswitch box measures about twelve by seven inches and is made of tough ABS plastic with a clear anodized aluminum faceplate and steel base plate bottom cover.
 It’s available in graphite black or moon rock finishes.
 There are eight, easy-working switches made by Alps that are rugged enough for foot taps but I wouldn’t stand on them.
 Pok is available in graphite black or moon rock finishes (click to enlarge) Since Pok transmits only very short bursts of digital data, the unit runs for months on three AA batteries.
 There are also three LEDs that show: low battery, low signal strength and recent pedal activity. .
 The second part of Pok is a USB receiver dongle that plugs into your computer.
 About the size of a memory stick, the Pok footswitch and receiver uses the USB wireless standard on 2.483Ghz.
 Pok requires no driver installation and supports MAC or PCs running Digital Performer, Logic, Cubase, GarageBand and Ableton Live.
 Although it comes with pre-programmed profile to work with Pro Tools as default, the included Pok Editor software lets you remap the footswitches in any way you want for any computer program you want.
 (Be sure to check out the PSW Photo Gallery highlighting other handy, affordable DAW products in Barry’s toolkit.)
 Read the rest of this post 1 2 About Barry Barry Rudolph Veteran Recording Engineer Barry is a veteran L.A.-based recording engineer as well as a noted writer on recording topics.
 Be sure to visit his website, and also check out his related article, “A Wide Variety Of Microphone Techniques For Recording Drums”.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website John Graham says Hi, Is it possible to use the POK foot switch controller with NI Guitar Rig 3?
+Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+John Graham says Hi, Is it possible to use the POK foot switch controller with NI Guitar Rig 3?
 I was hoping, using my new MacBook Pro, to use the Guitar Rig 3 and be able to switch to different presets using the POK.
-Thanks, John Tagged with: Ableton Barry Rudolph Batteries Cases Computers Control Controllers Cubase DAW Digital DJ Downloads Drivers Free Gear Guitars iTunes Keyboards Latency Mac Measurement Mixers Mixing Music Musicians Products Programs ProSoundWeb PSW Reason Records Signal Software Sonar Standards Studio Time Turbosound USB Wireless Systems · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Thanks, John Tagged with: Ableton Barry Rudolph Batteries Cases Computers Control Controllers Cubase DAW Digital DJ Downloads Drivers Free Gear Guitars iTunes Keyboards Latency Mac Measurement Mixers Mixing Music Musicians Product Programs ProSoundWeb PSW Reason Records Signal Software Sonar Standards Studio Time Turbosound USB Wireless Systems · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.
+Subscribe Today!